jamesinglis/ew61-export/README.md

 * Why is this written in PHP?
 Surely [insert language/framework here] would be a better choice!
     * You may be right, however this script was developed to meet an immediate need for myself and PHP is the language in which I am most proficient!
+* What version of PHP do I need to run this?
+    * The solution was written for PHP 5.6.
+I have run conversions with it in December 2021 with PHP 8.0.12 (with minor change made in v0.3.2).
 * Why am I getting strange characters in my export files?
     * It's most likely a text-encoding issue.
 This script was developed for a non-English EasyWorship library so unicode characters should be handled correctly, however I can't make any promises!
     * For what it's worth, my CLI version of PHP 5.6 garbles the "Å" character but the web server version of the same PHP installation has no problems encoding this character.